Secukinumab

 How is secukinumab given?

-If you miss an injection: make the next injection as soon as you remember and continue to use it as you normally would.
+If you miss an injection: Give the next injection as soon as you remember and continue to use it as you normally would.
 Do not inject a double dose to make up for a missed dose.
 If you have missed more than one dose or are not sure what to do, check with your doctor or pharmacist.

 What is the dosage?